Skip to main content

 Intravenous pyelogram (IVP)

-It’s important to tell your doctor if you have any allergies or have ever had a reaction to x-ray dyes, or if you have any type of kidney problems.
+Before having an IVP, it’s important to tell your doctor if you have any allergies or have ever had a reaction to CT scan or x-ray dyes, or if you have any type of kidney problems.
 If so, your doctor might choose to do another test instead.

 Retrograde pyelogram